trane-project/trane-music/courses/minor_scale/basics/exercise_7/back.md

-The interval from the tonic of degree number 7 of the minor scale is the Minor Seventh.
+The interval from the tonic of degree number 7 of the Minor scale is the Minor Seventh.